 The following sections will list common associated conditions of cerebral palsy for each category:

 Primary Conditions of Cerebral Palsy

-Cerebral palsy is a motor disorder caused by damage to the brain before or during birth, or in early childhood.
+Cerebral palsy is a movement disorder caused by damage to the developing brain.
+Primary conditions are the direct outcomes of that brain damage.

 Secondary Conditions of Cerebral Palsy

-Secondary conditions of cerebral palsy occur as a result of the primary conditions.
+Secondary conditions of cerebral palsy occur in response to primary conditions.

 Examples of secondary conditions include:

 - Respiratory complications.
 Difficulties controlling the muscles that make up the mouth and upper body can make it very challenging to breathe and cough.

 - Speech impairments.
 Dysarthria describes difficulty controlling the muscles necessary to speak.
 Poor control over the tongue, lips, and diaphragm can result in slurred or delayed speech.
 In severe cases of CP, individuals can be non-verbal.

 - Hip dislocation.
 This is caused by severe spasticity in the hip adductor and hip flexor muscles.